NasCraftsman/OpenCuring/README.md

 ## Flashing firmware to the ESP32

-**- Press and hold BOOT button while press and release EN button, then release BOOT button to enter in BOOT mode** **- You can use the USB-C directly to programm the device**
+- Press and hold BOOT button while press and release EN button, then release BOOT button to enter in BOOT mode
+- You can use the USB-C directly to programm the device

 ## Media